 LATE FETAL DEATH - A fetus that is not alive at birth but has gestated at least 28 weeks.

-LEAD - A naturally occurring bluish-gray metal found in small amounts in the earth's crust.
+LEAD - A naturally occurring metal found in small amounts in the earth's crust.
 Lead can be found in all parts of our environment.
 Lead can also come from human activities including burning fossil fuels, mining, and manufacturing.

 LIVE BIRTH - A fetus that is alive after leaving the body of its mother.